Sarmkadan/dotnet-saga-orchestrator/README.md

 ### Scaling Notes

 - Background workers (`SagaTimeoutWorker`, `CompensationWorker`) run on dedicated threads and do not contend with the execution hot path.
-- Switching from in-memory to a persistent repository (Phase 4) will reduce write throughput by roughly 5–10× depending on the database; the orchestration logic overhead remains the same.
+- Switching from in-memory to a persistent repository will reduce write throughput by roughly 5–10× depending on the database; the orchestration logic overhead remains the same.
 - Rate limiting and circuit breaker checks add ~0.05 ms per step; they can be disabled per-step if not needed.

 ## Related Projects